 The membership of NCDA elects six individuals to serve as trustees.
-A trustee is a person, duly elected, to whom the management of the Association is being entrusted.
+A trustee is a person, duly elected, to whom the governance of the Association is being entrusted.
+Engagement and timely attention to responsibilities, including thoughtful review of written material or media prior to engagement and decision-making is expected.
+Likewise, comprehension of the current Policy & Procedures Manual is expected.
 There are six trustees, four representing NCDA membership constituency groups (Trustee for School Career Counselors & Specialists, Trustee for Higher Education Career Counselors & Specialists, Trustee for Agency, Business and Industry, & Private Career Counselors & Specialists and Trustee for Counselor Educators & Researchers) one trustee responsible for state divisions, and one at-large trustee, elected by the membership to serve on the Board of Directors.
 The term of office is three years, with two being elected each year.
 Trustees may not serve more than two consecutive terms but become eligible to serve again after a lapse of one term.

-The Trustee for State Divisions is responsible for maintaining contacts with and providing field services to all states.
+The Trustee for State Divisions is responsible for maintaining contact with and providing field services to all states divisions.
 The trustee should be in contact at least quarterly, preferably monthly, with state CDA leadership to communicate NCDA board information, to learn of activities in those states, and to aid the state leaders if appropriate.

-Trustees are assigned responsibilities for various standing and special committees and task forces.
-It is each trustee's responsibility for maintaining contact with them.
+Trustees are assigned responsibilities, as liaisons, for various standing and special committees and task forces.
+It is each trustee's responsibility to maintain contact with the group's leaders.
 The assigned trustee represents those committees to the Board of Directors.
 Trustees are responsible for attendance at all meetings of the Board of Directors.
 Trustees also serve as advisors during the Annual Meeting at the NCDA Conference.